-Explanation: The TSO parsing routine detected an error in the command and was unable to prompt for a correction.

-Possible Cause: The command had a syntax error.
-It was not called from an interactive session and could not prompt for a correction.

-Action: Examine the associated messages from the TSO parsing routine that describe the error.
+- Source: IDMGETV command, IDMSETV command - Explanation: The TSO parsing routine detected an error in the command and was unable to prompt for a correction. - Possible Cause: The command had a syntax error.
+It was not called from an interactive session and could not prompt for a correction. - Action: Examine the associated messages from the TSO parsing routine that describe the error.
 Correct the operands of the command.

-LDXV003E Error from TSO service routine IKJCT441, RC < rc>.
+LDXV003E Error from TSO service routine IKJCT441, RC <rc>.

-Source: IDMGETV command

-Explanation: TSO routine IKJCT441 detected a problem and ended with return code rc
+- Source: IDMGETV command - Explanation: TSO routine IKJCT441 detected a problem and ended with return code rc (decimal). - Possible Cause: Internal error. - Action: Collect diagnostic information and contact NetIQ Technical Support.

-(decimal).

-Action: Collect diagnostic information and contact Novell Technical Support.

-LDXV004W < variable name > contains invalid characters to be a REXX variable.
+LDXV004W <variablename> contains invalid characters to be a REXX variable.